bizhishui/bizhishui.github.io/_posts/2017-03-07-Build-Netlib.md

     Adding -fPIC to CFLAGS in ../make.inc
     Set LAPACKELIB = liblapacke.so

-    #in the ./src/Makefile, the following three lines
+    #in the file ./src/Makefile, the following three lines
     ../../$(LAPACKELIB): $(ALLOBJ) $(ALLXOBJ) $(DEPRECATED)
        $(ARCH) $(ARCHFLAGS) $@ $(ALLOBJ) $(ALLXOBJ) $(DEPRECATED)
        $(RANLIB) $@